joshbegley/nyt-latest/README.md

 `The head of the union, which has not backed a presidential candidate this year, asked to speak at both parties’ conventions.
 He spoke at the Republican convention in July.`\
 https://nytimes.com/2024/08/16/us/politics/kamala-harris-teamsters.html

-**The Atlanta Braves miss Ron Washington, and it sure sounds like he misses them too**\
+**Atlanta Braves miss Ron Washington, and it sure sounds like he misses them, too**\
 `Brian Snitker talked to him, Braves players hugged him.
-Then Washington spent a while talking about the Braves' up-and-down season.`\
+Then, Washington spent a while talking about the Braves' up-and-down season.`\
 https://nytimes.com/athletic/5706030/2024/08/16/atlanta-braves-miss-ron-washington/

 **Body-Camera Video Shows Chaos Around Fatal Police Shooting of N.J.
 Woman**\